Name mangling: Creating unique names for inner and anonymous classes

-Name resolution in Java is further complicated at runtime, as fully qualified class names are unique only inside a specific classloader instance.
+Name resolution in Java is further complicated at runtime, as fully qualified names for classes are unique only inside a specific classloader instance.
 Classloaders are ordered hierarchically and each Thread in the JVM has a so-called context class loader, so in cases where two different classloader instances contain classes with the same name, the system first tries to load the class using the root (or system) classloader and then goes down the hierarchy to the context class loader.

 Java Native Interface

-Java's native method support allows Java language programs to call out to programs written in another language (generally either C or C++).
-There are two name-resolution concerns here, neither of which is implemented in a particularly standard manner:
+Java Native Interface, Java's native method support, allows Java language programs to call out to programs written in another language (usually C or C++).
+There are two name-resolution concerns here, neither of which is implemented in a standardized manner: